redmix-run/redmix/tasks/all-contributors/archive/README.md

 Redwood has a vibrant community that we want to highlight as much as possible.
 Using the [All-contributors](https://allcontributors.org/) specifications and CLI, this project allows us to:

-- track the Framework, create-redwood-app, and Redwoodjs.com repo contributors
+- track the Framework, create-redmix-app, and Redwoodjs.com repo contributors
 - display the aggregated list of contributors in the [Contributors section](https://github.com/redwoodjs/redwood/blob/main/README.md#contributors) of the root README.md

 ## Lead